petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions.md

 Click on each of the tiles to read about the six solutions most commonly solved by Liferay.
 In each case is provided

 * A definition for the solution
-* The buying audience for the solution
+* The target buyers for that solution
 * Key benefits
 * Liferay DXP capabilities employed